goodeggs/secure-router/readme.md

   getSecurityClearanceLevel(req.user.id)
   .then(function (level) {
     if (level === 'TOP SECRET') return SecureRouter.AUTHORIZE;
+    else return SecureRouter.denyWith({
+      statusCode: 404,
+      payload: 'Nothing to see here, move along.'
     });
+  });
 }
 ```

+### denyWith()

+Returns a bouncer response that will cause the bouncer to deny the request,
+and will edit the response to whatever you specify.

+- `statusCode`: `Number`, changes the statusCode of the response.
+- `payload`: `Object`, is sent directly to the client in the body of the
+  request.

 ### Defining bouncers on individual endpoints